bildungsromanx/weston-site/README.md

-Friday's Site
+Weston's Site

-Here is a link to your live site: https://friday-site.vercel.app/
+Here is a link to your live site: https://weston-site.vercel.app/

 (It is built using Next.js, React, Tailwind CSS and deployed on Vercel.)